 54. Approved area may be cancelled

-If in the opinion of the Authority the organisation for the prevention or control of fire in the district of a local government is at any time not of a reasonable standard of efficiency, the Minister may by notice published in the Gazette declare that an approved area within the district of the local government shall, as from a date to be specified in the notice, cease to be an approved area for the purposes of this Act and accordingly the provisions of section 53 as from the specified date cease to apply to a crop situate within the area except in so far as regards a crop on which insurance has been effected prior to the specified date.
+If in the opinion of the FES Commissioner the organisation for the prevention or control of fire in the district of a local government is at any time not of a reasonable standard of efficiency, the Minister may by notice published in the Gazette declare that an approved area within the district of the local government shall, as from a date to be specified in the notice, cease to be an approved area for the purposes of this Act and accordingly the provisions of section 53 as from the specified date cease to apply to a crop situate within the area except in so far as regards a crop on which insurance has been effected prior to the specified date.

 [Section 54 amended by No. 11 of 1963 s.
 22; No. 14 of 1996 s.
 4; No. 42 of 1998 s.
-16.]

-55. Application of penalties

-A pecuniary penalty recovered in respect of an offence against this Act is to be paid to the Authority unless the offence was prosecuted by or at the direction of a local government in which case it is to be paid to the local government.

-[Section 55 inserted by No. 78 of 1995 s.
-9; amended by No. 57 of 1997 s.
-26(2); No. 42 of 1998 s.
-16.]
+16; No. 22 of 2012 s.
+69.]

+[55.
+Deleted by No. 22 of 2012 s.
+64.]

 56. Duties of police officers, bush fire control officers etc.